-This proliferation of crime involving computers has led to a need for specialists trained in the field of computer forensics, the scientific analysis of communications and data on computer storage devices.
-Specialists in computer forensics unite technical expertise with investigative skills and legal knowledge, a combination which is essential for computer crime investigations.
+This proliferation of crime involving computers has led to a need for cyber security specialists trained in the field of computer forensics, the scientific analysis of communications and data on computer storage devices.
+Specialists in computer forensics unite technical expertise with investigative skills and legal knowledge, a combination which is essential for computer crime investigations in Canada and beyond.
 Some applications of computer forensics are:

 Training in computer forensics is extremely important in order to understand how to handle the delicate information in storage devices.
 Technical people may think they know how to extract data; however, they may inadvertently alter or delete important information.
 Computer forensics practitioners know how to handle information extraction, as well as how to identify information that is useful in a legal case and how to explain and present it in court.
 Primary responsibilities of computer forensic investigators include: